refinery-platform/refinery-platform/README.md

 ### Configure Deployment Environment on the Host

-Create a Python 2.7 virtual environment (optional but recommended, assumes virtualenvwrapper is installed, for example in Ubuntu: `apt-get install virtualenvwrapper`):
+Create a Python 2.7 virtual environment (optional but recommended, assumes `virtualenvwrapper` is installed):
 ```bash
 $ mkvirtualenv -a $(pwd) refinery-deployment
 ```

 Install development tools (assumes header files for Python are installed, for example in Ubuntu: `apt-get install python-dev`):
 ```bash
 $ pip install -r deployment/requirements.txt
 ```

-Use fabricrc.sample to update or initialize Fabric configuration, for example:
+Use `fabricrc.sample` to update or initialize Fabric configuration, for example:
 ```bash
 $ cp fabricrc.sample ~/.fabricrc
 ```

 To pull the latest code and update Refinery installation:
 ```bash
 $ fab vm update
 ```

 Install pre-commit hooks:
 ```bash
 $ pre-commit install
 ```